-According to the World Health Organisation (WHO) “more than 1 million sexually transmitted infections (STIs) are acquired every day worldwide” (1).
+According to the World Health Organisation (WHO) “more than 1 million sexually transmitted infections (STIs) are acquired every day worldwide.”
+Most are asymptomatic.
+(1).
 There are over 30 viruses, parasites and bacteria that can be transmitted through sexual contact.
 Among the above mentioned thirty pathogens, there are eight that are known to cause most of the sexually transmitted diseases.
 However, yet only four out of these eight are curable: trichomoniasis, gonorrhoea, chlamydia, and syphilis.
 The incurable ones are human papillomavirus (HPV), hepatitis B, HIV, and herpes simplex virus (HSV).

 More than 15% of Australians report that they had a sexually transmitted infection at least once in their lifetime (2).
 Moreover, these sexually transmitted infections are still the most frequently reported conditions to the Australian National Notifiable Diseases Surveillance System and for some of them, there is an increasing tendency (3).
 However, Australia managed to reduce the incidence of some STIs through vaccination and some other public health strategies (4).

 There are several ways of transmission for the sexually transmitted infections.
 The main way of transmission is sexual contact, which can be either vaginal, anal, and oral sex.
 Research has shown that several sexually transmitted infections spread without sexual contact via blood and its products blood products.
 In addition, some of the most common sexually transmitted infections like gonorrhoea, herpes, hepatitis B, HIV, syphilis, chlamydia, and HPV—can also be transmitted during pregnancy or childbirth in case the mother is infected by one of the above mentioned STIs (1).

 Diagnosis of STIs